smaccm/phase2/README.md

 What are the demos in this deliverable?
 ===============

-There are two applications: The serial test and the CAN test.
+There are two applications that run on the odroid: The serial test and the CAN test.
 You can change which application is built by changing line 2 of `phase2/scripts/variables.sh` to be:

 ```
 TOWER_APP_NAME=${TOWER_APP_NAME:-serial-test}